-Any new tool or accessory branded with the AIMCO, URYU, AcraDyne or Eagle Industries name, and purchased from AIMCO, or through one of its authorized distributors or agents, is warranted to the original buyer against defects in materials and workmanship for a period of one (1) year\ from date of delivery.
-Under the terms of this warranty, AIMCO will repair or replace any product or accessory warranted here under and returned freight prepaid proving to AIMCO's satisfaction to be defective as a result of workmanship or materials.
+Any new tool or accessory branded with the AIMCO, Uryu, AcraDyne or Eagle Group name, and purchased from AIMCO, or through one of its authorized distributors or agents, is warranted to the original buyer against defects in materials and workmanship for a period of one (1) year\ from date of delivery.
+Under the terms of this warranty, AIMCO agrees, without charge, to repair or replace, at its option and Ex-Works (EXW) its authorized service centers, any product or accessory warranted hereunder proving to AIMCO's satisfaction to be defective as a result of defective workmanship or material.
 In order to qualify for this warranty, written notice to AIMCO must be given immediately upon discovery of such defect, at which time AIMCO will issue an authorization to return the tool.
 The defective item must be promptly returned to an authorized AIMCO service center with all freight charges prepaid.